thenewdarling/Spellbook/Class Features/Bonus Proficiency.md

 When you choose this domain at 1st level, you gain proficiency with heavy armor and smith's tools.

+## Cleric Twilight Domain

+At 1st level, you gain proficiency with martial weapons and heavy armor.

 ## Bard Lore College

 When you join the College of Lore at 3rd level, you gain proficiency with three skills of your choice.